LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/rules-format.md

 - Staff will not enforce limitations on how players utilize the game's built-in mechanics, **except as defined in 7.1.5**

 #### 7.1.5 Illegal Gameplay Tactics
 - "Hero Farming" set up by one's own team will be penalized.
+Keepers may only use the hero kick for the given hero **after being scored on** or when **an opponent was the last to touch** the quaffle.
+   - Holding, kicking (both keeper or one-timer), throwing or punching a bludger at, and tackling the quaffle are considered touching the quaffle - causing a fumble is excluded.
-Keepers may only use the hero kick for the given hero after being scored on or when an opponent touches the quaffle.
-Reserving is still allowed, and the reserved kick can be used anytime, including after a pass from a teammate.
+   - Reserving is still allowed, and the reserved kick can be used anytime, including after a pass from a teammate.
 - Violating this rule results in a progressive penalty beginning with 20 points with a 20-point increase per violation (i.e. 1st violation = 20 points, 2nd violation = 40 additional points for a total of 60 points deducted).

 ### 7.2 Match Protocols